-NEUROSCI 303-0 Molecular Neurobiology Mechanisms of signal transduction in neurons and synaptic plasticity; basic neurochemistry.
-May not receive credit for both 303 and the former BIOL SCI 303.
-Prerequisites: 202 and 306; or BIOL SCI 302 or 311.
+NEUROSCI 303-0 Molecular Mechanisms of Neuropsychopharmacology Advanced seminar focusing on molecular mechanisms and aberrations of synaptic signal transduction and drugs that target them.
+Prerequisites: 202 or BIOL SCI 302 or 311.

 NEUROSCI 304-0 Developmental Neurobiology Cellular aspects of nervous system development; relationship between structure and function.
 Taught with BIOL SCI 304; may not receive credit for both courses.
 Prerequisite: 202 or BIOL SCI 302 or 311.